jmgmiko/zoobook_selenium/README.md

 This framework is fed by an Excel file which contains 2 sheets:

 ##### Steps
 This sheet contains all of the necessary steps for the framework to follow through.
-Inside, there is a table with 5 columns:
+Inside, there is a table with 7 columns:

+- Step
+  - It indicates the number of a particular step in order.
 - Command
   - It contains any of the framework's various commands.
 - FindBy